 Provided that the distribution satisfies certain criteria, a U.S. holder generally must include the sum of the value of the common stock and the amount of cash received in its gross income as dividend income to the extent that such holder's share of the distribution is made out of its share of the portion of our current and accumulated earnings and profits allocable to such distribution.
 The value of any common stock received as part of a distribution generally is equal to the amount of cash that could have been received instead of the common stock.
 Depending on the circumstances of the holder, the tax on the distribution may exceed the amount of the distribution received in cash, in which case such U.S. holder would have to pay the tax using cash from other sources.
 If a U.S. holder sells the stock it receives as a dividend in order to pay this tax and the sales proceeds are less than the amount required to be included in income with respect to the dividend, such holder could have a capital loss with respect to the stock sale that could not be used to offset such dividend income.
 Furthermore, with respect to non-U.S. holders, we may be required to withhold U.S. tax with respect to such dividend, including the portion that is payable in stock.
-A holder that receives common stock pursuant to a distribution generally has a tax basis in such common stock equal to the amount of cash that could have been received instead of such common stock as described above, and a holding period in such common stock that begins on the day following the payment date for the distribution.
+A holder that receives common stock as described above, and a holding period in such common stock that begins on the day following the payment date for the distribution.